eth-protocol-fellows/protocol-studies/docs/wiki/research/eODS.md

 ## What is eODS?

-eODS is a (relatively new) design philosophy[^4] within Ethereum, proposing an even further separation of the role of **Validator** (unbundling), to be implemented at protocol level, closing the loop in the Staking economics track of the Scourge, between ePBS and Execution tickets.
+eODS is an actively discussed design space[^4] within Ethereum, proposing an even further separation of the role of **Validator** (unbundling), to be implemented at protocol level, closing the loop in the Staking economics track of the Scourge, between ePBS and Execution tickets.

 ### Unbundling the Validator role